 - Faculty advisor, Earth Club (2005)

 Former co-editor and author, with Lisa Wade, of the blog Sociological Images: Seeing Is Believing.
 Sociological Images is designed to foster a public sociological imagination.
 The authors discuss compelling visuals that span the breadth of sociological inquiry.
 It receives over 500,000 visits per month and is followed by over 50,000 via Facebook, over 20,000 on Twitter, over 18,000 on Tumblr, and 12,000 on Pinterest.
 Sociological Images has been partially syndicated at Jezebel, Ms., and Racialicious; it has been featured in print or online stories by the Baltimore Sun, San Francisco Chronicle, San Francisco Weekly, Boston Globe, Dallas Observer, Telegraph, American Prospect, American Spectator, CBS News, ABC News, TIME, the Guardian, Mother Jones, Bitch, National Review, the Atlantic, and Psychology Today.
-The site has been positively reviewed in Teaching Sociology and Visual Studies.
+The site was positively reviewed in Teaching Sociology and Visual Studies.